 So, how do you fix that?

-Tendonitis can be caused by continuously placing the joint in a compromised position during certain exercises.
-You may have to change your technique or avoid an exercise altogether.
+Tendonitis can also be caused by continuously placing a joint in a compromised position during certain exercises.
+You may have to change your technique or avoid a movement altogether.

 Note: There are many “instant” elbow tendonitis cures on the market, usually in the form of gels.
-While some of them provide some relief, the effect does not last long.
+While some of them provide a relief, the effect does not last long.
 They are treating the symptoms and not the cause.
-Also a large majority of the cures are actually fake and bogus powders that do nothing.
+Also, many of the cures are actually fake powders that do nothing.